Guide to LG-Nortel 8540 and Polycom CX700 phones

 If you are unable to sign into the phone, and it displays the message "Cannot download certificate because domain is not accessible", the MAC address of the phone is probably not registered on the IU network.
 To address this problem:

 - To view the MAC address of the phone, at the "Sign In" screen, tap

 - Write down the number sequence next to MAC.
 Tap

-- Provide the MAC number to your local support provider (LSP) to have it registered on the IU network.
-If you do not have an LSP, provide your MAC address to the Support Center and ask them to register your IP phone MAC address.
+- Provide your MAC address to your IT Pro to have it registered on the IU network.
+If you do not have an IT Pro, provide your MAC address to the Support Center and ask the consultant to register your IP phone MAC address.